YouAppi/youappi-sdk-android-demo/README.md

 ### How do I run? ###

-Select from the run menu the desired app and press the run button.
+* On the project run menu select the desired demo app you would like to run.
+* Press the run button and wait for the demo app to load.